 What makes a good college student?
-Here are the qualities all college students should seek to improve on or work towards developing in order to be successful in college.
+Here are the qualities all successful college students have.

 College is undoubtedly challenging.

 From having to balance classwork, extracurriculars, part-time work, and a social life, it would seem that being a well-rounded college student is nearly impossible.

 But looking on social media or talking to your friends, there always seems to be a few standout college students.
 Meaning, college students who seem to have it altogether.